Actions

 “That’s… incredible.”

-Feo Ul smirked, crossing her ankles delicately.
+Feo Ul smirked, crossing their ankles delicately.
 “I should hope so.”

 Izuku coughed softly and tugged at his sleeve.
 “F-Feo Ul… you shouldn’t brag…”

-“But I am a remarkable discovery, Sapling,” she said.
+“But I am a remarkable discovery, Sapling,” they said.
 “And they should take appropriate delight in knowing me.”

 “Please don’t make this weird,” he whispered.